chapmancbVCU/chappy-php/docs/models.md

 php console make:model Foo
 ```

 Remember, models are classes and the first letter in the model's name needs to be upper case.
-After you run the command a new model file will be generated under app\models.
+After you run the command a new model file will be generated under `app/models`.
 The make:model command will guess what the name of your table is so be sure to double check the $table variable's value is correct.
 The output file for the command with modifications tailored to the foo table described above is shown below:

 ```php
 namespace App\Models;